 The role of the elementary school counselor is to help all students grow through developmental challenges and to help each student reach his or her potential academically, personally, and socially.
 The school counselor counsels students individually, in small groups, and teaches classroom guidance lessons.
 The school counselor also provides access to community resources to students, parents, and families.
 Referrals can be made by students, teachers, school staff, and families.
-To make a referral please fill out the School Counselor Referral Form located in the elementary office or stop by the counselor's office to pick one up.
 The counselor is also responsible for the "Take Charge of Your Body Program" from the Family and Children Council.